mosip/documentation/docs/pre-registration.md

 ### Receiving acknowledgement notifications

 * An acknowledgement is sent via email/SMS
-* The user can print the acknowledgement containing PRID and QR code.
+* The user can print the acknowledgement containing AID and QR code.
 * This QR code can be scanned at the in-person registration centers.

 ### Download of pre-registration data at registration centers

-* User provides the PRID/QR code at the registration center.
+* User provides the AID/ QR code at the registration center.
 * The registration form gets pre-filled with the pre-registration data.

 ## Pre-registration module